smohadjer/durst/README.md

 # Durst

-Durst is a minimal shop to allow club members purchase drinks at their club.
+Durst is a minimal shop to allow the club members to purchase drinks at the club.
 It is built using MERN stack (MongoDB, Express, React, Node.js).

 ### Database Model
 ````